-Our Lady of Victory Cemetery dates back to the early 1850s and is located behind the church property.
+Our Lady of Victory Cemetery dates back to the early 1850s (March 1852) and is located behind our church property.
 In the pioneer days of the parish, a plot in front of the church served as a burial ground.
 In 1871, the parishioners were faced with the necessity of providing additional space for a cemetery.
 The Most Reverend Archbishop Purcell approved the property in the rear of the church to be converted into a cemetery.
 In 1908, property consisting of eleven acres was purchased.
-During this time, the original gravesites were moved from the front of the church to the new cemetery.
+During this time, the original gravesites were moved from the front of the church to the new cemetery, behind the church.

 The cemetery holds a lot of our history as a parish.
 There are at least four former pastors buried here including Father Florian Karge, OFM (1875), Reverend Francis X. Messmer (1907) and Reverend Joseph F. Sund (1952).
 The first recorded burial took place on March 4, 1854.
 Dates on graves as far back as 150 years are visible on various headstones.

 If you have not visited the cemetery, you are welcome to take a walk back in history.
 We have a number of spaces available for purchase.
 The following type of burial options are available: Single graves, lawn crypts (burial space for two), and cremated remains.
 For information or to discuss the advantages of pre-planning, please contact Carol Weisker at (513)347-8812 or by Email.